mnot/I-D/uri-get-off-my-lawn/draft.md

 Acknowledgments
 ===============

-Thanks to David Booth, Tim Bray, Anne van Kesteren and Erik Wilde for their suggestions and feedback.
+Thanks to David Booth, Dave Crocker, Tim Bray, Anne van Kesteren, Martin Thomson and Erik Wilde for their suggestions and feedback.